dnth/active-learning-flywheel/README.md

 ## Workflow

 1. Load a small model.
-2. Label a small dataset.
+2. Label an initial dataset.
 3. Train the model on the labeled dataset.
 4. Run inference on the unlabeled dataset.
 5. Evaluate the performance of the model on the unlabeled dataset.